svpino/ml.school/README.md

 ## Running the code

-Before running the project, follow the [Setup instructions](https://program.ml.school/setup.html).
-After that, you can test the code by running the following command:
+Before running the project, follow the setup instructions that are part of the program's materials.
+After that, you can test the notebook by running the following command:

 ```
 $ nbdev_test --path program/cohort.ipynb
 ```

-This will run the notebook and make sure everything runs.
-If you have any problems, it's likely there's a configuration issue in your setup.
+This will execute the notebook and make sure everything runs.